How Long Does It Take To Boil Potatoes For Potato Salad?

 How To Determine The Doneness Of Your Boiled Potatoes

 A fork is the greatest tool for testing the doneness of potatoes.
 “Fork-tender” is the phrase used.
-It simply implies that you should be able to totally puncture the potatoes.
+It simply implies that you should be able to puncture the potatoes.
 It should not disintegrate, but it should also not resist.

 What IS The Perfect Potatoe Salad Recipe?

 We’ve all had the classic potato salad with mayo, mustard, and an egg.
-Why not put a new spin on an old favorite?
-Using a lot of herbs gives the salad a fresh flavor while yet tasting like classic potato salad.
-To make this potato salad, the following ingredients will be required.
+Why not put a new spin on an old favourite?
+Using many herbs gives the salad a fresh flavour while tasting like classic potato salad.
+To make this potato salad, the following ingredients will be required.Jump to Recipe

 • 2 pounds baby new potatoes, rinsed and cut into large chunks